J&J files COVID-19 vaccine application with U.S. FDA

 The Pfizer/BioNTech and Moderna vaccines use a new technology called messenger RNA (mRNA) that requires it to be stored in a freezer.

-Reporting by Vishwadha Chander in Bengaluru; Additional reporting by Peter Henderson in Oakland, Calif.; Editing by Caroline Humer and Matthew Lewis
+Reporting by Vishwadha Chander in Bengaluru; Additional reporting by Peter Henderson in Oakland, Calif.; Editing by Caroline Humer, Matthew Lewis and Himani Sarkar

 Our Standards: The Thomson Reuters Trust Principles.